English as a Second Language

 After you receive your student number from Step 1.

-After you get your placement test result, meet with an ESL advisor.
+When you have your English level, meet with an ESL advisor.

 Course Schedule